Suburb overview

 • Long distance to the CBD (84 km) — plan for commute time or local employment.

 With 16,349 residents, Palm Beach is one of Queensland's more populous suburbs — roughly 3.0× the state median of 5,474 — giving it a deep buyer and tenant pool that typically supports higher transaction volumes and shorter average days on market.
 At $89,492/year, household income in Palm Beach is within 1% of the Queensland median ($90,298), placing the suburb firmly in the state's mainstream demographic band.
-Median weekly rent of $445 equates to $1,928/month — about 92% of the median mortgage repayment of $2,093/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $920/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $3,987/month — about 190% of the $2,093/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Palm Beach is 84 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.
 Only 35% of dwellings are separate houses (vs 77% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 Coastal markets benefit from lifestyle appeal but require a buffer for higher insurance and occasional weather-driven vacancies.
-Local rents consume roughly 26% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 26% of household income — a dated but useful sanity check on tenant affordability.

 How Palm Beach stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Palm Beach sits above the state median; negative means below.